tillmanj/eatingasturias/recipes/tapas.md

 sidebar:
   nav: recipe_full
 ---
 Bar snacks, grown-up *merienda*, a little of both?
 Sure, why not.
-While the distinctions can be subtle between what is a pintxo and what is a tapa, the important thing is that the yare bite-sized snacks meant to accompany alcoholic beverages.
+While the distinctions can be subtle between what is a pintxo and what is a tapa, the important thing is that they are bite-sized snacks meant to accompany alcoholic beverages.